 It was in the year 2005 that I received a call from True Yoga offering me a Trial class.
 I was at that time a dance teacher in several schools.
 Not having experienced Yoga before, I decided to give it a shot.
 After going through a beginners’ class called Gentle Yoga, I asked for another trial class but in Power Yoga.
 Gentle Yoga was literally a breeze but Power Yoga was extremely tough and I almost “died” in the class.
 Hahaha.
 I signed up as a member on the same day because I saw what Yoga can do for my mind, body and soul.
-It was that first initial experience that inspired me to want to train and to become a Yoga trainer.
+It was that first initial experience that inspired me to want to train and to become a Yoga trainer and Yogi.

 Would you like to do this freelance career full-time?

 Yes, I would love to do this full-time given the opportunity.

 What are your biggest strengths for being a yoga trainer?